This default is destroying my credit score – how do I get rid of it? This is a very common question!

 If a creditor has added a default later than this, it won’t be deleted, but it should be changed to be earlier so it will drop off your file sooner.
 See my article “What should the default date for a debt be?” which describes how to get your record corrected.

 “It’s not fair – I only missed one payment”

 In this case, no default should have been added as you were never three months in arrears.
 Write to the lender, then appeal to the ICO if the lender refuses to correct it, see the above article about what the default date should be for details.

 “The lender agreed to reduced payments but still added a default”

 This can feel very unfair, but legally they can do this when the arrears compared to what you should have paid reach 3-6 months.
 What you have set up is called a “debt management plan” even if it was just an informal agreement with one lender.
 See How does a DMP affect my credit rating for more details.

 Also although you may hate that default, you will often be better off with it, rather than an Arrangement To Pay (AP) marker on your file!
 A defaulted record disappears after 6 years, an AP marker stays for 6 years after the debt is settled.

 “The lender is adding a new default every month!”

 This is normal.
-What matters is the original default date, it will drop off six years after that, the latter defaults don’t matter.
-You may think it’s making your credit rating even worse, but lenders’ scoring systems will only be looking at the first default.
+What matters is the original default date, it will drop off six years after that.
+The later defaults don’t make your credit rating worse because lenders’ scoring systems only look at the first default.

 “A debt collector has added a later default”